Learn the basics with a private lesson

 The way you hold your paddle greatly affects your style of playing, and skilled pickleball players use this to their advantage.
 There are three main pickleball grip types:

-• Continental grip: considered the most common grip style, this one is frequently taught to new players
+Considered the most common grip style, this is frequently taught to new players.
+It is a multipurpose grip used for forehands, backhands, volleys, serves, and overheads.

-• Eastern grip: second most popular with beginners, the Eastern grip is known as the ‘handshake’ grip because you hold the paddle handle as if shaking someone’s hand
+The second most popular with beginners, this is known as the "handshake" grip because you hold the handle as if shaking someone's hand.
+It usually results in a stronger forehand and slightly weaker backhand position.

 Forehands